MetalKid/MetalCore.CQS/README.md

 When implementing CQS, you will need to use interfaces to implement the style and get the plumbing hooked up.
 These include IQuery, IQueryHandler, ICommand, and ICommandHandler.
-In this version, Metal.CQS forces async/await through the chain and forces an IResult type back in order to avoid throwing exceptions everywhere.
+In this version, MetalCore.CQS forces async/await through the chain and forces an IResult type back in order to avoid throwing exceptions everywhere.
 You will tend to see these interfaces defined something like this:

 ```csharp